paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-024-collection-of-income-tax-at-source-on-wages.md

 #### Savings Provision
 For provisions that nothing in amendment by Pub.
 L. 101–508 be construed to affect treatment of certain transactions occurring, property acquired, or items of income, loss, deduction, or credit taken into account prior to Nov.
 5, 1990, for purposes of determining liability for tax for periods ending after Nov.
 5, 1990, see section 11821(b) of Pub.
 L. 101–508, set out as a note under [section 45K of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-45k).

+#### Withholding
+Pub.
+L. 119–21, title VII, § 70201(i), July 4, 2025, 139 Stat.
+173, provided that: “The Secretary of the Treasury (or the Secretary’s delegate) shall modify the procedures prescribed under section 3402(a) of the Internal Revenue Code of 1986 for taxable years beginning after December 31, 2025, to take into account the deduction allowed under section 224 of such Code (as added by this Act).”

+Pub.
+L. 119–21, title VII, § 70202(f), July 4, 2025, 139 Stat.
+175, provided that: “The Secretary of the Treasury (or the Secretary’s delegate) shall modify the procedures prescribed under section 3402(a) of the Internal Revenue Code of 1986 for taxable years beginning after December 31, 2025, to take into account the deduction allowed under section 225 of such Code (as added by this Act).”

 #### Plan Amendments Not Required Until January 1, 1994
 For provisions directing that if any amendments made by subtitle B [§§ 521–523] of title V of Pub.
 L. 102–318 require an amendment to any plan, such plan amendment shall not be required to be made before the first plan year beginning on or after Jan.
 1, 1994, see section 523 of Pub.
 L. 102–318, set out as a note under [section 401 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-401).